Hosted roundtables programme

 Do project teams have the capacity to deliver better outcomes from infrastructure projects?

-Join us for an engaging discussion where we tackle the challenges of delivering value outcomes in infrastructure projects.
-We'll explore priority value outcomes, the Value Toolkit, and innovative solutions to deliver value beyond the project's core purpose.
-Bring your challenges and ideas for an interesting debate.
-Apply Here
+This session tackled the challenges of delivering value outcomes in infrastructure projects by exploring priority value outcomes, the Value Toolkit, and innovative solutions to deliver value beyond the project's core purpose.

 12.45-14.00 sessions